archway-network/archway-docs/docs/overview/about.md

 The overall inflation rate on the Archway network follows the model of the [mint module](https://github.com/gavinly/CosmosParametersWiki/blob/master/Mint.md) in the Cosmos Hub, with total token supply increasing between 7% and 20% annually, depending on the ratio of tokens that are actively staked on the network.

 The Archway protocol then shares a portion of these total inflation rewards directly with dApps.
-At genesis, 25% will go to dApp developers and 75% will go to validators.
-For example, if the network sees total annual inflation of 8%, then 2% would go to dApps and 6% would go to validators.
+At genesis, 25% of inflation rewards go to dApp developers and 75% go to validators.
+For example, if the network sees total annual inflation of 8%, then 2% goes to dApps and 6% goes to validators.
 These distribution values are configurable parameters that can be adjusted by the Archway community through network governance.

 The dApp rewards pool (2% in the previous example) is then proportionally distributed based on the relative amount of gas fees that each dApp generates within a given epoch.
 For example, a dApp that is responsible for 10% of gas consumption is awarded 10% of the available pool.

 To mitigate potential Sybil attacks and ensure spamming transactions is not profitable, each dApp has a max inflation rewards cap.
 At network launch, there is a hard cap based on the total gas fees paid per dApp.
 A contract deployed to Archway cannot earn rewards greater than the total gas it generates within an epoch.
 Implementation of a dynamic rewards cap is being actively researched and can be updated through future governance.
-Transitioning to a floating cap will provide more flexible distribution and further incentivize developers to continuously improve their dApps.
+Transitioning to a floating cap provides more flexible distribution and further incentivizes developers to continuously improve their dApps.

-Any surplus in rewards will be contributed to the Archway community pool where the funds are managed through governance.
+Any surplus in rewards is contributed to the Archway community pool where the funds are managed through governance.

 Inflationary rewards are paid out by the network on a per-block basis.